Oliboy50/docker-symfony-vm/README.md

 Indeed, I could have split this big image in many smaller images (i.e. PHP5.6 linked with PHP-FPM linked with NGINX linked with NodeJS linked with Ruby, etc.) but I just wanted to keep it really simple and independent from the host OS.
 This is meant to be a fast deployable development environment nothing else.

+## Troubleshooting

+### `npm install` fails in my project
+This issue comes from your application shared folders, `vboxsf` seems to be not powerful enough to handle so many files.
+There are currently 2 workarounds for this kind of issue:

+- In your application container, copy the `package.json` file to another (not shared) directory.
+Run `npm install` there.
+Then copy back the `node_modules` directory to the root of you application.

+or

+- Run `npm install` on your host machine (it requires you to have `npm` already installed on your host of course).